rust-mobile/xbuild/README.md

 # cross

-Cross is a cross platform build tool for cross platform rust and flutter projects.
+Cross is a cross platform build tool for rust and rust/flutter projects.
+It supports cross compiling debug builds for all platforms.

 ## Scope and limitations of cross

+- flutter plugins are not supported

+Cross compiling release builds is currently not possible for a few reasons:

+- dart/flutter lacks support for cross compiling aot snapshots
+- creating an appimage relies on mksquashfs (linux only)
+- creating a dmg relies on hdiutil (macos only)

 ### Android
 Since cross platform frameworks implement their own resource management system there is only